TelethonKids/Nextflow-BioWiki/HackyHours/02_Customising_Configurations.md

 ## Stage 1

 ### Custom `Configurations`

-Custom `configuration` files are  a text file with a set of properties that allow for the decoupling of workflow implementations in `nextflow`.
-These `config` files provided the information regarding the resources needed, the schedulers that are used, and container options available.
+Custom `configuration` files are text files with a set of properties that allow for the decoupling of workflow implementations in `nextflow`.
+These `config` files provide the information regarding the resources needed, the executor that is used, and the container options available.
 This allows for portable deployment of `nextflow` pipelines, without having to modify the original application code.

-Once any pipeline is launched `nextflow` looks for a `.config` file.
+Once any pipeline is launched `nextflow` looks for a `nextflow.config` file (by default).

 <br>